 Sadly, Hey Joe isn’t the legendary track covered by, among others, The Jimi Hendrix Experience.
 It was a country music track written by Boudleaux Bryant for Carl Smith, and had been a bestseller on the US country music chart for eight weeks.
-It was Bryant’s first notable achievement, and four years later he and his wife Felice would begin a run of hits for the Everly Brothers, including Bye Bye Love and All I Have to Do Is Dream.
-Hey Joe hasn’t aged as well as those future pop classics.
+It was Bryant’s first notable achievement, and four years later he and his wife Felice would begin a run of hits for The Everly Brothers, including Bye Bye Love and All I Have to Do Is Dream.
+Hey Joe does not live up to those classics.

 Frankie Laine’s cover, backed by Paul Weston & His Orchestra, certainly tries its best, and obviously its success suggests it worked with record buyers back then.
 Like Look at That Girl, it features a quite effective guitar solo, and the brass works well, but the lyrics are nauseating.
 Some cowboy is jealous of Joe’s gal, and he’s decided he’s going to take her for his own.

 Lips as red as cherry berry wine’

 Ugh.
 By the end of the song, he’s telling Joe that, though they might be friends to the end, the end is nigh as his passion for her is all-consuming.
 If Joe had any sense he’d shoot this annoying ex-friend first while he’s describing her in that patronising way of his.
 Although Laine characteristically performs the tune with gusto, his vocal styling makes it worse, stretching certain words out past the point of no return.
 No doubt though, the popularity of westerns in the 50s, and Laine, meant Hey Joe was bound to do well.

 Written by: Boudleaux Bryant

 Weeks at number 1: 2 (23 October-5 November)